- F10050 FREEDOM60® Syringe Infusion Pump w/Travel Pouch

 Yes.
 The FREEDOM60® is so safe and easy to use it can even be used by children.
 In fact, it’s very first users were children with cystic fibrosis.
 Because the pump is lightweight, durable, and easy to use they found it ideal.
 They loved the portability and were happy to be out of a hospital environment.

-If a dose is larger than 60ml, you can load an additional syringe because the tubing is reusable.
+If a dose is larger than 50 ml, you can load an additional BD® 50 ml syringe using the same tubing and needle set.
+Follow your healthcare provider’s protocol for swapping out the syringe.
 For smaller volumes, the FREEDOM60® will adjust to whatever amount is contained in the syringe.
-The syringe can be filled anywhere from a full 60ml to as little as 1ml.
-You can also try our FreedomEdge™, which accommodates both 20 and 30ml syringes.
+The syringe can be filled anywhere from a full 50 ml to as little as 1ml.
+You can also try our FreedomEdge®, which accommodates both 20 and 30 ml syringes.

 Yes.
 The FREEDOM60® can be used to administer many intravenous and subcutaneous medications.
 Some common questions we receive is if we can administer Vancomycin or Desferal.
 Many infusion centers are using Vancomycin up to 1.5 grams, delivering in 1:20 or 2:00 hours (45ml/hr and 30ml/hr sets, respectively) in a PICC or central line.
 For Desferal, the FREEDOM60® can deliver from 500mg to 4,000+mg in a variety of time frames.
 The advantage of the FREEDOM60®is its constant pressure mechanism, so the rate will not dramatically change during an infusion.
 Ask for clinical studies.